Index of dissimilarity: Basic formula

 The index of dissimilarity is applicable to any categorical variable (whether demographic or not) and because of its simple properties is useful for input into multidimensional scaling and clustering programs.
 It has been used extensively in the study of social mobility to compare distributions of origin (or destination) occupational categories.

+Numerical example

+Consider the following distribution of white and black population across neighborhoods.

 Linear algebra perspective

 The formula for the Index of Dissimilarity can be made much more compact and meaningful by considering it from the perspective of Linear algebra.
 Suppose we are studying the distribution of rich and poor people in a city (e.g. London).
 Suppose our city contains $N$ blocks:

 Let's create a vector $\mathbf{r}$ which shows the number of rich people in each block of our city:

 Similarly, let's create a vector $\mathbf{p}$ which shows the number of poor people in each block of our city:

 Now, the $L^1$-norm of a vector is simply the sum of (the magnitude of) each entry in that vector.
 That is, for a vector $\mathbf{v} = [v_1, v_2, \cdots, v_N]$, we have the $L^1$-norm:

 If we denote $R$ as the total number of rich people in our city, than a compact way to calculate $R$ would be to use the $L^1$-norm:

 Similarly, if we denote $P$ as the total number of poor people in our city, then: